tilburgsciencehub/website/content/topics/Collaborate-share/Share-your-work/content-creation/quarto-use.md

 ## Overview

-[Quarto](https://quarto.org/) is an open-source scientific and technical publishing system that enables you to create and share interactive documents, presentations, dashboards and reports.
-It doesn't provide a standalone graphical user interface, but is built to integrate with tools like [Visual Studio Code](/install/VSCode), [Jupyter](https://jupyter.org/), [RStudio](/install/r).
+[Quarto](https://quarto.org/) is an open-source scientific and technical publishing system that enables you to create and share interactive documents, presentations, dashboards, and reports.
+It doesn't provide a standalone graphical user interface but is built to integrate with tools like [Visual Studio Code](/install/VSCode), [Jupyter](https://jupyter.org/), [RStudio](/install/r).
 It supports Markdown alongside executable code blocks in multiple programming languages, such as [R](/learn/r), [Python](/learn/python), and [Julia](/julia).
-This guide will help you get started with Quarto and walk you through creating your first document.
+This guide will walk you through creating your first document.

 {{% tip %}}